The Mayflower Story

 Mayflower Consulting helps clients Explore new markets, Discover new product opportunities, and Create new business success, a process that is rooted in the ability to make influential connections.

 Mayflower Consulting played a critical role in the organization of 2018 and 2019 Lightweighting World Expo events held in Novi MI.
-Our role included the strategy and identification of keynote and category speakers, and in drawing in exhibitors and attendees.
-Many commented that it was ”the best quality lightweighting event,” yet unfortunately the market downturn postponed future events.
+Our role included the planning of topics (BIW, chassis, glazing, interiors, additive mfg, powertrain, battery boxes, fastening / adhesives, etc), and identification of keynote and category speakers, along with attracting exhibitors, sponsors, and attendees.
+Many commented that it was ”the best quality lightweighting event,” yet unfortunately the market downturn canceled future events.

 Andrew is active in the commercial trucking market on a number of fronts:

 - Lead researcher on N.A.
-Council on Freight Efficiency (NACFE) study on tractor & trailer lightweighting.
-2020 report will include commercial electric & fuel cell vehicles.
+Council on Freight Efficiency (NACFE.org) study on tractor & trailer lightweighting.
+The latest report includes commercial electric & fuel cell vehicles.

 - Business development on improved gray iron brake discs & drums by using niobium grain refinement for lower total cost of ownership (TCO).

-- Sales engineer on lightweight aluminum castings for commercial EV’s.
+- Sales engineer on lightweight aluminum castings for military, commercial truck & bus EV’s, and performance vehicles.

 Andrew is active in the Society of Automotive Engineers (SAE), the American Foundry Society (AFS), the Aluminum Extruders Council (AEC), and the National Defense Industrial Association (NDIA).